dblarons/networks-project/docs/brainstorm.md

   - [ ] When client issues list command, server responds with a list of the rooms in the database

+    - Client: CommandType

+    - Server: List of rooms

   - [ ] When client issues a create command, server creates a room

+    - Client: Create command with a Client object and Room name

+    - Server: Room object

-  - [ ] When client issues a select command, server broadcasts client's info too peers and peer info to client
+  - [ ] When client issues a select command, server broadcasts client's info to peers and peer info to client

+    - Client: Room GUID

+    - Server: Peers and Room to asking client; Client to existing peers

 - [ ] Client (in Unity / C#)